antimony-lang/antimony/docs/developers/contributing.md

 ## Submitting your code

-Development should happen on [SourceHut](https://sr.ht/~garritfra/sabre/).
-If you want to contribute code, please send a patch to the [public mailing list](https://lists.sr.ht/~garritfra/sabre).
-If you don't feel confortable with the [patch-based workflow](https://slashdev.space/posts/patch-based-git-workflow), you can also open a pull request in the [GitHub mirror](https://github.com/garritfra/sabre).
+If you want to contribute code, please open a pull request on [GitHub](https://github.com/garritfra/sabre).
+There is also a [SourceHut mirror](https://sr.ht/~garritfra/sabre/), if you're trying to avoid GitHub.
+Feel free to send a patch to the [public mailing list](https://lists.sr.ht/~garritfra/sabre).
+Check out [this guide](https://slashdev.space/posts/patch-based-git-workflow) to learn about the patch based workflow.

 Before submitting the code, please make sure that it is **sufficiently documented and tested**.